dacase/xtaltools/README.md

-# Overview
+# XtalTools Overview

-This directory tree contains various X-ray and cryoEM-related code and utilities.
+This directory tree contains various scripts to manipulate periodic structures in the context of molecular dynamics or refinement calculations.
 Documentation is in the doc/xtaltools.pdf file.
 Folder info:

 * src  -- utilities from Dave Cerutti for set up of crystal MD simulations
 * XtalAnalyze  -- utilities from Pawel Janowski for analysis